Hugh Dixson

 Sir Hugh Dixson (29 January 1841 – 11 May 1926) was an Australian businessman and philanthropist.

 Biography

 Dixson was born in George Street, Sydney, the son of Hugh Dixson and his wife Helen, née Craig.
-He was educated at the Elfred House Private School kept by William Timothy Cape at Paddington.
-At 14 years of age, Dixson went to work at a timber yard for Phillip McMahon.
-In 1856, he joined the tobacco business founded by his father Dixson & Sons and became a partner in it in 1864.
+He studied at the Elfred House Private School kept by William Timothy Cape at Paddington.
+At 14 years of age, Dixson worked at a timber yard for Phillip McMahon.
 In 1866, he married Emma Elizabeth (1844–1922), daughter of William Edward Shaw.
-The business grew steadily and, after his father's death in 1880, expanded rapidly under the management of Hugh Dixson and his brother Robert Dixson.
-It was subsequently merged in the British-Australasian Tobacco Company Proprietary Limited, probably the largest business of its kind in Australia at the time.